johngarcia73/Machine-Linker/README.md

 python3 run.py      (Inside each one of these linux terminal)

-If got a tkinter error, run on host:
+If got a tkinter error, run on host:sudo compos
     xhost +local:root

 # That's it, you have up to three virtual machines to test the app!